othreecodes/dod/_posts/blog/2017-08-15-test-these-views.md

 I couldn't be more explicit ;)

-I usually first test for a `200 response` before i test the data...
+I usually first test for a `200 response` before I test the data...
 Im just used to It.
 The `self.client.get` comes from `django-test-plus`

-Finally, theres also this cool library `django-extensions` check it on github, I've been using it for a while, but didnt know about the management commands including
+Finally, there's also this cool library [`django-extensions`](https://github.com/django-extensions/django-extensions) check it on github, I've been using it for a while, but didnt know about the management commands including:

 ```bash
 $ python manage.py shell_plus